hashicorp/consul/website/source/docs/agent/http.html.markdown

 The `Node` field must refer to a node that is already registered.
 By default, the agent will use it's own name.
 The `Name` field can be used to provide a human readable name for the Session.
-Lastly, the `Checks` field is used to provide a list of associated health checks.
+The `Checks` field is used to provide a list of associated health checks.
 By default the "serfHealth" check is provided.
 It is highly recommended that if you override this list, you include that check.

+The `Behavior` field can be set to either "release" or "delete".
+This controls the behavior when a session is invalidated.
+By default this is "release", and this causes any locks that are held to be released.
+Changing this to "delete" causes any locks that are held to be deleted.
+This is useful to create ephemeral key/value entries.

+The `TTL` field is a duration string, and like `LockDelay` it can use "s" as a suffix for seconds.
+If specified, it must be between 10s and 3600s currently.
+When provided, the session is invalidated if it is not renewed before the TTL expires.
+See the [session internals page](/docs/internals/session.html) for more documentation.

 The return code is 200 on success, along with a body like: